delphic-digital/Skeletor.docs/content/overview/setup.md

 * Open a terminal and install the Node.Js dependencies by running ```npm install``` in your project directory.
 * Install client side dependencies with bower by running ```bower install``` in your project directory.

+Several things happened happened when you can the commands. `npm` installed all the nodejs dependencies needed for gulp to do its work.
+You only have to run this once. `bower` installed some predefined javascript dependencies for use on your site.
+This is what was installed:

+* onMediaQuery
+* picturefill
+* svg4everybody
+* normalize-css
+* skeletor.browsehappy,
+* skeletor.sass.utilities,
+* skeletor.sass.helpers,
+* skeletor.util.componentLoader

+You can continue to use bower to install vendor plugins

 ## Config

 Before you get started, you will need to update some config options for gulp.
 Open the config file that is here: